Last updated on 2026-04-20

 3.Summary

-In conclusion , to sum up, the OLYMPUS E-20 is a camera that served as the basis for Olympus’ foray into digital SLR cameras.
-The snappy shutter and mirror movement are a pleasure to use.
-With 5 megapixels, it has enough pixels for most uses.
+In summary, the OLYMPUS E-20 served as the foundation for Olympus’s entry into the world of digital SLR cameras.
+Its snappy shutter and mirror movement are a pleasure to use.
+With five megapixels, it has enough resolution for most uses.

-It’s a bit disappointing that the buffer fills up after three consecutive shots in Raw format, although this is a sign of the times.
+It’s disappointing that the buffer fills up after three consecutive Raw format shots, though this is par for the course.

 Specifications, considerations, etc.

-The fixed-lens Olympus E-xx (two-digit) series came to an end with two models: the OLYMPUS E-10, released in October 2000, and the OLYMPUS E-20, released in November 2001.
-They were followed by the Four Thirds system, beginning with the OLYMPUS E-1, released in October 2003.
+The fixed-lens Olympus E-xx series ended with two models: the E-10, released in October 2000, and the E-20, released in November 2001.
+These models were followed by the Four Thirds system, beginning with the E-1, released in October 2003.

-The series was discontinued presumably because sales didn’t justify development costs, but I would have liked to see cameras like the E-30 (a mid-range Four Thirds camera model) and E-50 continue on this path.
+The series was presumably discontinued because sales didn’t justify development costs.
+I would have liked to see mid-range Four Thirds camera models like the E-30 and E-50 continue on this path.

-The model numbers for overseas markets are E-20P and E-20N, which stand for the PAL and NTSC video output connection standards, and clearly indicate whether the model is primarily for Europe (regions that use PAL) or America (regions that use NTSC) (see Wikipedia for E-20).
-Models for Japan are sold without a brand name.
+The model numbers for overseas markets, E-20P and E-20N, stand for PAL and NTSC video output connection standards and indicate whether the model is primarily for Europe (PAL regions) or America (NTSC regions).
+See Wikipedia for more information on the E-20.
+Models sold in Japan do not have a brand name.

 Option